parfait4learning/Jenkins-Sonarqube-Docker/README.md

-this code is testting and building a Dockerfile
+This code is testting and building a Dockerfile
+Thanks